AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Communications I2C test

-This test requires connecting the I2C Master and Slave externally as per Figure 8.
+This test requires connecting the I2C Master and Slave externally according to

 Function